ShamylZakariya/MrDoodle/android/MrDoodle/NOTES.md

 #Currently

 #BUGS

+Drawings done on other devices seem to have odd offsets saved in the document.
+This means a document drawn on one device can be weirdly transformed when viewed on another.
+Trouble is, how do we handle this?

 Explicit sync by tapping Sync button in SyncSettingsActivity when not connected to server caused a UI freeze.
 	- I can't seem to reproduce this.
 Network activity does appear to be running in an io thread, like it should.

 When deleting a bunch of items quickly - looks like the previously removed doc gets deleted.
 I assume snackbar is a singleton and is flushing its ondismissed queue or something to that effect.